alexgvozden/url-shortener/README.md

 _For production_

-Project will be built in /dist folder
+Project will be built into /dist folder

 ```
 $ npm run build